 Hebrews 9:12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.

-Remember that David tried very hard to convince you that the Hebrew word `owlam means everlasting but we see in Hebrews 9:12 that God’s people no longer require the blood of goats and calves for the sacrifice of sins for Christ has atoned for the sins of the world.
+Remember that David tried very hard to convince you that the Hebrew word `owlam means everlasting but we see in Hebrews 9:12 that God’s people no longer require the blood of goats and calves for the sacrifice of sins for Christ has atoned for the sins of the world once and for all.
 Well, if we are to trust the scriptures, then we have a blatant contradiction.

 Leviticus 16:33-34 And he shall make an atonement for the holy sanctuary, and he shall make an atonement for the tabernacle of the congregation, and for the altar, and he shall make an atonement for the priests, and for all the people of the congregation.
 And this shall be an “everlasting statute” unto you, to make an atonement for the children of Israel for all their sins once a year.
 And he did as the Lord commanded Moses.

 AN EVERLASTING (`OWLAM) STATUTE?
-It is clear that we do not need the blood of goats and calves for the remission of sins but if you read the entire chapter of Leviticus 16, the entire theme deals with the priests of Israel making a sacrifices of goats and calves as a sacrifice for Israel’s yearly sins.
-Either the bible is contradictory therefore making it unreliable, or the Hebrew word `owlam doesn’t mean everlasting as many bible translations inaccurately portray.
+It is clear that we do not need the blood of goats and calves for the remission of sins but if you read the entire chapter of Leviticus 16, the entire theme deals with the priests of Israel making sacrifices of goats and calves as a sacrifice for Israel’s yearly sins.
+Either the bible is contradictory therefore making it unreliable, or the Hebrew word `owlam doesn’t mean everlasting.
 How do you like those biblical gymnastics?
 Again, the word of God doesn’t lie.
 Men lie, David lies..

 Matthew 25:41 Then shall he say also unto them on the left hand, Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels:

-He then quotes Matthew 25:46, which is another “hell” verse that Christians love to continue his ungodly preaching;
+He then quotes Matthew 25:46, which is another “hell” verse that Christians love to quote;

 Matthew 25:46 And these shall go away into everlasting punishment: but the righteous into life eternal.